-Will My Insurance Company Pay for a New Car?
+Will My Insurance Company Pay for My New Car?

-If you have collision coverage through your auto insurance, you may have the option to turn to your own insurer (collision coverage is not mandatory for auto insurance under Georgia law, but it is often required by the lender if you lease your vehicle).
+If you have collision coverage through your auto insurance, you may have the option to turn to your own insurer.
+Physical damage coverage is not mandatory for auto insurance under Georgia law, but it is often required by the lender if you lease your vehicle.

-However, it’s generally best to turn to the at-fault driver’s insurance company first.
-If their insurer then offers you a low settlement and won’t negotiate, you can consider your own policy.
+However, it’s best to turn to the at-fault driver’s insurance company first.
+If their insurance provider offers a low settlement and refuses to negotiate, you can consider your own policy.

 If you are having trouble with either the other driver’s insurance company or your own, call a car accident lawyer.
 They can advise you on the steps to take to reach a fair settlement.